reincas/Lanthanide/docs/internals.md

 ```

 For a more optimized application you may investigate the module `unit`.
 An important feature of the implementation
 in `unit` is caching of the value of evaluated elementary operators.
+For each set of initial and final elements the
+elementary operator is thus evaluated only once.

 ## Matrix class